 Pay stubs and bank statements provide unambiguous proof of stability in finances in the fast-paced rental markets of today, therefore supporting the rental requirements for tenants.

 It’s also wise to assess rental criteria through credit checks, ensuring that there are no past delinquencies affecting credit scores.
-Financial stability remains the cornerstone that answers what do landlords look for in tenants when determining how to choose a tenant.
+Financial stability remains the cornerstone that answers what landlords look for in tenants when determining how to choose a tenant.

 2. Rental History